 International Graduate Students

 All new graduate students must adapt to life in the CU Linguistics community, but international graduate students face additional challenges, including those of setting up a household in a new country, navigating daily life in an unfamiliar culture and adjusting to new academic and social mores and norms.
 To assist international graduate students in finding their footing here, we offer an orientation program that includes peer mentorship.
 Both department-specific events and Graduate Teacher Program events can assist new international graduate students in developing skills and strategies for graduate teaching.
-Below we offer some insights from former doctoral student Ashwini Vaidya (now a post-doctoral fellow at IIT-Delhi).
+Below we offer some insights from former doctoral student Ashwini Vaidya (now an Assistant Professor at IIT-Delhi).
 Ashwini writes about things she learned and things she wished she’d known earlier as a CU Linguistics graduate student.

 Notes for New International Graduate Students